Agent Skills for Evals and Red Teaming

 PROMPTFOO_PYTHON configuration.

-promptfoo-provider-setup connects the system under test,
+For red teaming, promptfoo-provider-setup connects the system under test,

 promptfoo-redteam-setup turns live endpoints, OpenAPI specs, or static code